emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 Install
 -------

-* Unpack Game if needed (if you only have a Game.exe with no /www folder or various dll's).
+* Unpack Game if needed (if you have a single large Game.exe with no /www folder, etc.).
   * I use this tool by Kao: [link](https://emerladcoder.github.io/Files/EnigmaVBUnpacker_v0.41a.zip)
     * Select GameFolder/Game.exe and hit unpack
     * Rename GameFolder/%DEFAULT FOLDER% to something without the % signs